FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 | :---: |
 | Three major concept groups in Hyperledger Fabric: Network, Identity and Permission |

-Let's help you to first understand these categories, and introduce some of the ideas in each category.
-You don't need to understand all the concepts on first reading, just try to understand the categories and why they are important.
+Let's help you to first understand these categories, and introduce some of the key concepts in each category.
+You don't need to understand all these ideas on first reading; just try to understand the categories and why they are important.

 ## Network